-AWS has delayed plans to requirements for its AWS Partner Network program by two months, a move the company said will help ease the transition to the requirements for AWS partners.
+AWS has delayed plans to introduce requirements for its AWS Partner Network program by two months, a move the company said will help ease the transition to the new requirements for AWS partners.

 AWS announced in November 2018 that it intended to overhaul the AWS APN program and implement the changes on Feb.
 1, 2019.
 However, the company shifted gears at the last minute and, in late January, announced a start date of Apr.
 1, 2019.

 "It was not lack of internal readiness, but rather a recognition that the APN partner community has grown rapidly," an AWS source close to the decision said.
 The source, noting the company has added more than 35,000 partners since 2016, said the delay will allow more time for AWS to reach out to partners and help them create customized plans.

 Industry watchers have noted the rapid growth of so-called shadow channel companies, a category that includes public cloud consultants and independent software vendors (ISVs).